 When we hear about high reliability, it is typically focused on quality and safety rather than about the patient experience.
 We can apply high reliability principles to improving the patient experience, but one of the first steps to success is setting expectations for consistency.

 I love talking to healthcare leaders about their service expectations.
-During many, if not most, of these high energy conversations, they tell me about their vision for ideal service delivery.
-Then I ask how consistently that level of service is actually delivered in their organizations.
+During many, of these high energy conversations, they tell me about their vision for ideal service delivery.
+Then I ask how consistently that level of service is actually delivered.
 What I hear almost every time is, “It depends.”

 - The department

 - The day of the week

 The truth is, the variability they described is accepted.
 If this mindset prevails, it will be difficult to establish a consistently positive patient experience.
 We would never be this accepting of variability around a safety issue, yet shrug off the inconsistencies in how we deliver the patient experience.Likewise, we would never be this accepting of variability around a safety issue, yet shrug off the inconsistencies in how we deliver the patient experience.
 Take handwashing as an example.
 Certainly, we would never shrug off consistent handwashing and say things like, “That’s just Mary.”
 Or “She must have been having a bad day.”
 Lives depend on consistency in this example.
 Reputation is at stake when we accept inconsistent service behaviors.

 Think about your own attitude toward the patient experience.
 How can you begin applying high reliability principles to create a more consistent patient experience?